OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/service-fabric/service-fabric-reliable-services-communication-wcf.md

     (clientBinding: binding, servicePartitionResolver: partitionResolver);

 //
-// Create a client for communicating with the ICalculator service that has been created with the
+// Create a client for communicating with hello ICalculator service that has been created with the
 // Singleton partition scheme.
 //
 var calculatorServiceCommunicationClient =  new WcfCommunicationClient(